 Washington, D.C.
 Income Tax

-Any person who lived in the District of Columbia for at least 183 days during the course of the year must file a D.C. tax return (if he or she was required to file a federal tax return).
+Any person who lived in the District of Columbia for at least 183 days during the course of the year must file a D.C. tax return (though only if he or she was required to file a federal tax return).
 The D.C. income tax consists of six tax brackets, with rates from 4% to 8.95%.
 The table below shows the brackets and rates for all filing statuses in D.C.

 Income Tax Brackets

-|District Of Columbia Taxable Income||Rate|
+|District of Columbia Taxable Income||Rate|